wences-sanchez/Knowledge-Base/pages/Cover Letter.md

   **I have a strong academic background in Computer Science**.
 I have studied an undergraduate degree in Computer Science in the Universidad of Cadiz and a postgraduate degree in the Universitat Politécnica of Catalunya (UPC).

   **Above all, I love learning**.
 That's the reason why I have studied two Master's degree and I also like studying quantum mechanics in my spare time.

-- XXX, I believe my passion for computing and cross-functional experience would serve you well.
+  XXX, I believe my passion for computing and cross-functional experience would serve you well.
 I would love an opportunity to demonstrate all my knowledge and learn new things.

+  I appreciate your consideration.
+May we meet to discuss the role?

+  Regards,

+  Wenceslao Sánchez